Choosing a start-up structure

 Incorporation of a limited company

-A company limited by shares is a separate legal person.
+A company limited by shares is a separate legal entity.
 It can enter into contracts in its own name and (subject to any personal guarantees given by directors or shareholders) the liability of its shareholders is limited to the face (or nominal) value of their shares.
 A limited company can be wholly owned and managed either by one person or by multiple people.
 Different shareholders can own different proportions of the company and can have different rights.

 Limited companies offer flexibility of structure and a beneficial tax regime.
-However the disadvantage of the limited company is the ongoing compliance burden.
+However, the disadvantage of the limited company is the ongoing compliance burden.
 Companies are required to file annually with Companies House statutory accounts and a return confirming the directors and shareholders of the Company.

 Incorporation of an LLP

 LLPs are a hybrid vehicle combining the benefits of limited liability enjoyed by limited companies with the favourable tax treatment afforded to partnerships.
-As with a limited company, an LLP is a separate legal person and can enter into contracts in its own name.
+As with a limited company, an LLP is a separate legal entity and can enter into contracts in its own name.
 There must be at least two members, but there is no maximum limit on the number of members.
 Liability of the members is limited to their capital contributions to the LLP.
 Members can agree different entitlements to profits.
-However, unlike a limited company, each member of an LLP is self-employed and is taxed on his share of profit.
+However, unlike a limited company, each member of an LLP is self-employed and is taxed on their share of profit.

 Find your perfect Workspace